ArchipelagoMW/Archipelago/worlds/hades/docs/en_Hades.md

 contractor store and "pact levels" into the item pool.
 Pact levels are forced heat pact from the heat menu, that won't be decreased until the pact level item is received.

-Location consists of items from the contractor, keepsake locations, finishing fates from the fated list and finishing rooms in 3 different modes.
+Location consist of items from the contractor, keepsake locations, finishing fates from the fated list and finishing rooms in 3 different modes.
 One is location-based, in which finishing each room gives an AP item.
 Another one is score-based, in which each room gives a score, and enough score gives an AP item.
 The last one is location based on the equipped weapon, in which finishing each room with new weapons gives an AP item.